ais1-1/OC-project-09_application-web-django/README.md

 This is a project done as part of my degree program at Openclassrooms (project 09: Développez une application Web en utilisant Django).

+The objective is to create a minimum viable product of a web application enabling a community of users to consult or solicit a book or article review upon request.

 ## Prerequisite
 ### Create a virtual environment